Wario: Concept and creation

 Wario is often portrayed as a villain in video games in which he makes a cameo appearance.
 The development team for Wario Land: Shake It! stated he was not really a villain, and they did not consider him one during development.
 They focused on his behavior, which alternates between good and evil.
 Etsunobu Ebisu and Takahiro Harada, producers of Shake It!, considered Wario to be a reckless character who uses his strength to overwhelm others.
 Tadanori Tsukawaki, Shake It!s design director, described Wario as manly and said he was "so uncool that he ends up being extremely cool."
 Because of this, Tsukawaki wanted Wario to act macho rather than silly and asked the art designers to emphasize his masculinity.
 During an interview with Kikizo, video game designer Yoshio Sakamoto, who was a member of R&D1 since its early days, stated the project centered around Wario because the team "couldn't think of anyone else best for the role", and he was then described as "unintelligent" and "always idiotic", which is the reason he was chosen as the star of the WarioWare series.
 According to an early 1990s Nintendo guide, Wario was Mario's childhood friend, which Kotaku later contested in a parody article.
 Afterward, it was stated that they were not related to each other and were considered childhood rivals.

 In his earliest appearances in Super Mario Land 2: 6 Golden Coins and Wario's Woods, Wario displays considerable magical power, using spells on the population of islands to turn them into his minions, create duplicates, and grow very large.
 These traits were discontinued starting with Wario Land: Super Mario Land 3, in which he is rejuvenated by garlic in a similar manner to Mario being powered by mushrooms.
-In the WarioWare series, he became as a smelly slob, while in Mario Strikers: Battle League, his super shot special involves smashing his butt into the ball, followed by him devouring a giant clove of garlic.
+In the WarioWare series, he becomes a smelly slob, while in Mario Strikers: Battle League, his super shot special involves smashing his butt into the ball, followed by him devouring a giant clove of garlic.
 In WarioWare: Touched!, consuming garlic transforms Wario into "Wario-Man", a superhero with powers relating to garlic-induced flatulence and bad breath.
 In other games, he uses farts as his special attack.
 Wario prominently uses bombs as tools and weapons in the WarioWare series as a visual motif to represent the time limit of a microgame.

+Following the debut of The Super Mario Galaxy Movie (2026), director Shigeru Miyamoto advised actors like Chris Pratt, who portrays Mario in the movies, to avoid making "crude jokes".
+However, he stated that it doesn't mean Wario, whose appearances in his own games like WarioWare and other Nintendo games like Super Smash Bros. typically feature some sort of bodily function "humor," won't appear in the films.